AstarNetwork/astar-docs/docs/learn/interoperability/xcm/using-xcm/index.md

 # XCM

-Astar Network stands as a flexible and highly interoperable decentralized application hub supporting not only WebAssembly and EVM smart contracts, but cross-VM communications (XVM), as well.
+Astar Network stands as a flexible and highly interoperable decentralized application hub supporting WebAssembly and EVM smart contracts.
 Astar commonly utilize XCM to leverage assets from other parachains.
 Furthermore, XCM finds utility within smart contracts to build purely cross-chain dApps, for deployment on either EVM or Wasm stack, or both.